 - Calcium 1%

-It helps breast tissue develop and the milk duct system to proliferate.
+It helps breast tissue development and the milk duct system to proliferate.
 If you experienced low milk supply previously, it can be helpful to take alfalfa during pregnancy encouraging the growth of more breast tissue.
 Using alfalfa while breast/chestfeeding can increase milk supply and increase the fat content of your milk.(2)

 The pituitary gland is where lactation hormones like prolactin are made and stored.(4) Prolactin is a hormone responsible for making milk.
 Estrogen signals the pituitary gland to make and secrete prolactin.
 Because alfalfa is a phytoestrogen, it supports this process.

 If you take alfalfa during your pregnancy to boost nutrition, but do not experience issues of low milk supply, you may need to reduce the amount of alfalfa you take after you have your baby.
 Too much alfalfa can lead to oversupply.
 If you begin to notice symptoms of engorgement, decrease how much you are consuming or supplementing.